omidfarhang/omid.dev/content/posts/2010-01-13-rimecud-and-hamweq-birds-of-a-feather.en.md

 Other similarities to Win32/Hamweq's behavior include using the Recycle Bin as the target drop folder for copies of itself, injecting code into the explorer.exe process and the capability to spread via removable drives.

 By looking at the similarities between the two threats we could speculate that they were created by the same author(s).
-Like they say: &#8220;Birds of a feather&#8221;.
+Like they say: “Birds of a feather”.